paypay/DataEngineerChallenge/work.md

 > 2. Determine the average session time

+Since hits has been grouped into sessions at the previous step.
 Average session time can easily be calculated using aggregation functions.

 ```sql
 WITH t AS (SELECT max(ts) - min(ts) AS duration FROM ppchal_with_sess_id GROUP BY ip, sess_id)